Dexilant Lawyers for Kidney Injury and Stomach Cancer Lawsuits

-The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Dexilant lawsuits for individuals nationwide who have developed a kidney problems after using this popular acid reflux and heartburn drug, which is part of a class of medications known as proton pump inhibitors (PPI).
+The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Dexilant lawsuits for individuals nationwide who have been diagnosed with stomach cancer or developed serious kidney problems following use of this popular acid reflux and heartburn drug, which is part of a class of medications known as proton pump inhibitors (PPI).

 Dexilant (dexlansoprazole) was introduced in January 2009, originally sold under the brand name Kapidex.
 It was a new addition to a blockbuster class of acid reflux drugs, which includes Nexium, Prilosec and other medications that are used by millions of individuals.